MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 "standings":                             Options for displaying standings for a division "always_display"               Bool    Display standings for your preferred divisions.
   "mlb_offday"                   Bool    Display standings for your preferred divisions when there are no games on the current day.
-  "team_offday"                  Bool    Display standings for your preferred divisions when the preferred_teams is not playing on the current day.
+  "team_offday"                  Bool    Display standings for your preferred divisions when the one of your preferred teams is not playing on the current day.
   "display_no_games_live"        Bool    Display standings when none of your games are currently live.

 "rotation":                              Options for rotation through the day's games